spearhead-circle/spearhead-circle.github.io/content/blog/metmat25-pythagoras/index.md

 kehidupan masing-masing!

 # Daftar Pustaka
-1. aThe Pythagorean Sourcebook and Library: An Anthology of Ancient Writings Which Relate to Pythagoras and Pythagorean Philosophy.
+1. The Pythagorean Sourcebook and Library: An Anthology of Ancient Writings Which Relate to Pythagoras and Pythagorean Philosophy.
 (2025).
 United
 States: Red Wheel Weiser.
 2. Maor, E. (2010).
 The Pythagorean Theorem: A